Applications

 Deadlines

-Applications are due by noon on the submittal date (see Planning and Zoning Commission 2023 meeting and submittal schedule).
-Late, early, and incomplete applications will not be accepted.
-A staff member will check the application for completeness while the applicant is present; for this reason it is very strongly advised that applications be submitted in person.
+Applications are only accepted between 8:00 am and noon on the submittal date (see Planning and Zoning Commission 2023 meeting and submittal schedule) and must be submitted through the Round Rock Permit Portal.
+Late, early, and incomplete applications will not be accepted for processing.
 If you have questions regarding the plat submittal process, contact Cecilia Chapa at 512-671-2727.

 Tracking your project

-The City of Round Rock has recently implemented an automated system for tracking land development, building permits and code enforcement activities.
-This on-line system is accessible to project applicants or their representatives, and allows them to see the progress of development projects, access review comments, schedule inspections and more.
+The City of Round Rock has recently launched the Round Rock Permit Portal, a new online platform to allow applicants to submit applications electronically.
+This system is accessible to project applicants or their representatives and allows them to see the progress of development projects, pay fees, access review comments, schedule inspections and more.

 Presubmittal meeting

-The presubmittal meeting is an opportunity for the applicant to review all aspects of the project (annexation, zoning, drainage, utilities, etc.) with review staff, and to ask and questions about items that may be critical to the project’s feasibility.
-Staff will explain the City’s requirements and identify what additional studies or analyses may be necessary.
+The pre-submittal meeting is an opportunity for the applicant to review all aspects of the project (annexation, zoning, platting, site development, etc.) with review staff, and to ask and questions about items that may be critical to the project’s feasibility.
+Staff will explain the City’s requirements, identify what additional studies or analyses may be necessary and produce a set of detailed meeting minutes that will be distributed to the applicant within two weeks of the meeting.
+A pre-submittal meeting is required before any applications may be submitted.

-To schedule a presubmittal meeting, please complete a presubmittal meeting request form and email to PDSintake@roundrocktexas.gov, or contact the Planning and Development Services desk at (512) 218-5428 if you have questions.
+To schedule a pre-submittal meeting, please visit the Round Rock Permit Portal.
+If you have any questions you may contact the Planning and Development Services front desk at (512) 218-5428 or PDSintake@roundrocktexas.gov.
 Please allow as much lead time as possible to ensure that appropriate staff are available and have time to review any supplementary documents.

 Plats in the ETJ